Record 10 homers as AL wins All-Star Game 8-6 in 10 innings | New Country 923

 “There’s a great love affair with both results.
 I mean, to kind of empty your tank and hit homers tonight at this event is probably the best thing imaginable,” he said.
 “Just to have that kind of emotion that comes with the home run, especially when the big boys hit it and especially when the Astros hit it.”

 Scooter Gennett hit a tying two-run shot off Seattle closer Edwin Diaz in the bottom of the ninth.
-Joey Votto, Willson Contreras, Trevor Story, Christian Yelich also went deep for the NL.
+Joey Votto , Willson Contreras , Trevor Story , Christian Yelich also homered for the NL.

 There had never been more than six homers in an All-Star Game since Babe Ruth hit the very first one in 1933.

+Hader said he was immature at age 17 when several of the tweets were posted.
+Deputy Commissioner Dan Halem said he had spoken to Hader, and the league would have no comment before Wednesday.

+“There’s no excuse for what was said,” Hader said.
+“I’m deeply sorry for what I’ve said and what’s been going on.
+It doesn’t reflect any of my beliefs going on now.”

-Not that everything went the sluggers’ way.
+While several sluggers went deep, not everything went their way.
 Starters Max Scherzer and Chris Sale and the relievers combined to fan 15 in the first 4 1/2 innings, and there were 25 strikeouts overall.

 Fitting, because this season is on pace to become the first with more strikeouts than hits, a year after a record number of home runs.